A Founder's Guide to 15 Active Biotech VCs

 Image of Third Rock Ventures - Top VCs in Biotechnology

-• Investment stages: Seed, early-stage, late-stage, and post-IPO
+• Investment stages: Seed, early and late-stage venture, and post-IPO

-• Industries of focus: Biotechnology, health care, medical device
+• Industries of focus: Biotechnology, health care, and medical devices

 • Founded: 2007

-• Notable investments: Sage Therapeutics, Editas Medicine, bluebird bio, Global Blood Therapeutics
+• Notable portfolio companies: Sage Therapeutics, Editas Medicine, bluebird bio, Global Blood Therapeutics

 You can refer to their website here.